spyder-ide/lektor-icon/README.md

+## Contributing

+Want to add a feature, report a bug, or suggest an enhancement to this theme?
+You can—everyone is welcome to help with Lektor-Icon!
+Please read our [contributing guide](https://github.com/spyder-ide/lektor-icon/blob/master/CONTRIBUTING.md) to get started!
+Thanks for your interest in Lektor-Icon, and we appreciate everyone using and supporting the project!

 ## License

-The theme (code) as a whole is distributed under the [MIT (Expat) license](https://opensource.org/licenses/MIT), and certain portions are also originally licensed [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/) (CC-BY-3.0), along with certain other third-party external assets included under other permissive licenses.
+The theme code as a whole is distributed under the [MIT (Expat) license](https://opensource.org/licenses/MIT), and certain portions are also originally licensed [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/) (CC-BY-3.0), along with certain other third-party external assets included under other permissive licenses.
-You're covered and don't need to do anything else so long as the fine print in the footer is displayed, and a copy of the ``LICENSE.txt`` is preserved in the theme repo; if you don't modify the theme itself both conditions will always be true.
+You're covered and don't need to do anything else so long as the fine print in the footer is displayed, and a copy of the ``LICENSE.txt`` is preserved in the theme repo; if you don't modify the theme itself both conditions will always be fulfilled.
 For all the gory legal details, see the [LICENSE.txt](https://github.com/spyder-ide/lektor-icon/blob/master/LICENSE.txt) and [NOTICE.txt](https://github.com/spyder-ide/lektor-icon/blob/master/NOTICE.txt) in the root of the theme repository.

 The contents of the ``example-site`` directory are distributed under separate terms, the [Creative Commons Attribution Share-Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC-BY-SA 4.0) license, so see the [README in that directory](https://github.com/spyder-ide/lektor-icon/blob/master/example-site/README.md) for more details.